 Visiting lawyers are also subject to the AML provisions in the Criminal Law.

 LIST ANY MONEY LAUNDERING GUIDANCE FOR LAWYERS (FOR EXAMPLE, LAW SOCIETY OR BAR ASSOCIATION GUIDELINES) CURRENTLY IN PLACE.

 There is currently no money laundering guidance for lawyers.

 IS THE LAW SOCIETY/BAR ASSOCIATION INVOLVED IN SUPERVISING OR ENFORCING COMPLIANCE WITH ANTI-MONEY LAUNDERING REGULATIONS?

-Article 49 of the PRC Law on Lawyers allows the State Department to revoke a lawyer’s practising certificate if he or she has taken part in criminal activity.
+However, Article 49 of the PRC Law on Lawyers allows the State Department to revoke a lawyer’s practicing certificate if a criminal penalty is imposed on him for an intentional crime.

 DESCRIBE CLIENT DUE DILIGENCE REQUIREMENTS, INCLUDING WHEN IT MUST BE UNDERTAKEN BY LAWYERS.

 There are currently no AML client due diligence ("CDD") requirements that must be specifically undertaken by lawyers.